GopiHariraj/DevOps-Project-1/LAMP Stack Project 3/Readme.md

 if we change a index it will reflect on web browser

 # Install an Apache server

+**Indroduction**
+Apache HTTP Server, commonly referred to as Apache, is one of the most widely used open-source web servers in the world.
+It is a powerful and flexible software that serves web content over the internet.
+Here's an introduction to Apache HTTP Serve

 After AWS server launch